seimon-m/portfolio/README.md

 # Portfolio Simon Müller

-This is the source code for my brand new personal portfolio website.
+This is the source code for portfolio website.
 You can visit it [here](https://seimon.ch).

 Used Technologies: